 Irrigation and drainage

-According to the NIDP, areas suitable for irrigation have been classified into three land categories: (I) lands which may be irrigated with all common techniques of irrigation; (II) lands suited only to sprinkler and micro-irrigation techniques; and (III), lands with generally steep slopes (>10%) and thin soils, which are productive with careful management of the limitations and responsive to manual irrigation.
+According to the National Irrigation Development Plan (NIDP), areas suitable for irrigation have been classified into three land categories: (1) lands which may be irrigated with all common irrigation techniques; (2) lands suited only to sprinkler and localized irrigation techniques; (3), lands with generally steep slopes (>10 percent) and thin soils, which are productive with careful management of the limitations and responsive to manual irrigation.
 This third category applies mainly to small hillside farmers.
-From this analysis 90 811 ha were classified as Category I and II, while 97 095 ha or 9% of the island were classified as Category III.
+From this analysis 90 811 ha were classified as Category 1 and 2, while 97 095 ha were classified as Category 3.
 These categories do not take water resources into account.

 Irrigation has always played a significant role in the island’s agriculture, and the need to continuously improve irrigation practices has long been recognized.
 Over the years some of the improvements which have been made have included channel lining and utilization of closed pipes in order to improve conveyance efficiencies, the use of water measuring techniques to encourage improved management, and the use of overnight storage facilities.
-Approximately 9% (about 25 000 ha) of the area under cultivation are currently irrigated, and about 9 000 ha require rehabilitation.
+In 1997, about 25 220 ha were irrigated.

-The NIC has responsibility for operating and maintaining delivery systems for six public districts: Rio Cobre, St. Dorothy, Mid-Clarendon, Hounslow, Braco and Yallahs.
-The networks consist of open canals and pressurised pipelines.
-Water is abstracted from surface diversions, small storage reservoirs and deep wells.
-In the private sector, in addition to sugar estates in St. Catherine, which receive much of their irrigation water from NIC, there are several commercial estates, which have implemented their own irrigation systems.
-Many farmers with small holdings in most parishes, irrigate vegetables or fruit trees using their domestic water supply or from local surface sources or springs or stored precipitation.
-NWC has estimated that in areas like Essex Valley or St. Elisabeth, more than 60% of domestic water is used for irrigation.
+The NIC is responsible for operating and maintaining delivery systems for six public districts: Rio Cobre, Saint Dorothy, Mid-Clarendon, Hounslow, Braco and Yallahs.
+The networks consist of open canals and pressurized pipelines.
+Water is abstracted from river diversions, small storage reservoirs and deep wells.
+In the private sector, in addition to sugar estates in Saint Catherine which receive much of their irrigation water from NIC, there are several commercial estates which have implemented their own irrigation systems.
+Many farmers with small holdings in most parishes irrigate vegetables or fruit trees using their domestic water supply or from local surface sources or springs or stored precipitation.
+In general, irrigation in Jamaica is characterized by low efficiencies and significant wastage of water.